-Over 150t of striped marlin were caught in 2007 in the recreational fishery, with well over half the fish tagged and released.
+Over 178 t of striped marlin were caught in 2009 in the recreational fishery, with well over half the fish tagged and released.
 Most world records for striped marlin are for fish caught in New Zealand.
-A recreational fishery for Pacific bluefin tuna has also recently developed, and preliminary estimates of catches are in excess of 10t per year.
-Several world records have been claimed.
+A recreational fishery for Pacific bluefin tuna has also recently developed, and preliminary estimates of landings are in excess of 10t per year, along with an estimated 22-36t of fish being tagged and released.
+Tagging data indicates good survival rates for tagged fish.
+Several world records have been claimed in this fishery.

-Overall commercial landings of the longline and troll caught species have declined in each year since 2002 consistent with the decline in number of vessels operating in these fisheries.
+Overall commercial landings of the longline and troll caught species have generally declined since 2002 consistent with the decline in number of vessels operating in these fisheries; in the longline fishery both vessel numbers and catches for the main species increased in 2009.